 I grew up in California, so I know what it is to live through an earthquake.
 I know what it is to feel small and helpless and unable to stop the ground from quaking and the walls from closing in.
 When we built our first home, it was important to begin with a foundation that would stand the test.
 Our friend Roland is a contractor, and we enlisted him for the task.
 Because the build began in the middle of winter, he had to pay special attention to the condition of the soil before setting the foundation in place.
 To support a structure the soil must be settled, or the foundation will fail and the home would be compromised.
 If the solid ground is disturbed, great care must be taken to compact it again before building.
 Much depends on the magnitude of the disturbance and severity of weather patterns in the surrounding area.
 The greater the shifting of soil, the greater the time needed to level it and make it suitable for building.

-Grief has shifted the soils under the foundation of your life, and there is so much to consider.
-The disturbance underneath you has been great and requires time to settle.
-Let it settle, griever, because the future stability of what you build depends on how well the ground around your life has come to rest.
-Rushing through this period of settling will be detrimental.
+The settling of grief under the foundation of your life has begun, and there is so much to consider.
+The seismic shift beneath you requires time to settle.
+Be patient; let it settle.
+The future security of what you build depends on the stability of the ground around your life.
+Rushing through this time will be detrimental.

 Just like the intentional planning for a foundation, take intentional time to grieve.
 Do not bury the debris of your grief below the surface; it will degrade over time, and your house will shift and crack.
 Be patient; God will sift it for you.
 And while you wait, stay inside His love, where everything you need for healing is within reach.

 Do not stand on the world’s foundation, where the weather is inclement and seeks to draw you to compromise.
 Your physical health, relationships, emotions, and spiritual well-being must rest on the one, true foundation—Jesus Christ.
 He is the Balm of Gilead who makes the wounded whole.
 Do not look elsewhere to false comforts where temporary relief is the counterfeit goal.